'We are at war': France imposes lockdown to combat coronavirus

 Tweets about this

-Ben RT @Reuters: ‘We are at war’: French President Emmanuel Macron has ordered stringent restrictions on people’s movement in the country to co… 7 seconds ago
+F K RT @Reuters: ‘We are at war’: French President Emmanuel Macron has ordered stringent restrictions on people’s movement in the country to co… 4 minutes ago

-techami31 'We are at war': France imposes lockdown to combat coronavirus https://t.co/rxVivAW1Ny 1 minute ago
+ARPIT AMRUTIYA 'We are at war': France imposes lockdown to combat coronavirus

-Gangsta Gastino RT @nylahuda: In case you missed it, COVID-19 updates throughout the night (17/3):